digiltd/oh-rtd-test/MAX!Cube-Binding.md

 In order to bind an generic item to the device, you need to provide MAX!Cube configuration settings in your item file (in the folder configurations/items) containing at least the serial number of the device you wish to control (not the serial of the cube).

-**How to get the serial number**: you can use the original MAX! software: edit the room, click on structure,  rename devices.
+**How to get the serial number of a device**: you can use the original MAX! software: edit the room, click on structure,  rename devices.
 There you'll see the names and serials.

 The syntax of the binding configuration strings accepted is the following:

     maxcube="<serialNumber>"

+### Shutter Contact

 The state of a shutter contact can be retrieved via the generic item binding.
 To display the shutter state, you need to use a Contact item.

     Contact Office_Window "Office Window [MAP(en.map):%s]" (MyGroup) { maxcube="JEQ0650337" }

+### Heating Thermostat or Wallmounted Thermostat

+**Display the Target Temperature**

 For a heating thermostat, an identical configuration will provide the setpoint temperature of the heating thermostat (4.5° corresponds to OFF shown on the thermostat display).
 To show the temperature setpoint you need to use a number item.